Last updated on July 13th, 2021

 It might come as a shock to you that more than 5 trillion pieces of plastic end up as waste in our oceans!
 It’s about time we did something about this, don’t you think?

-Here’s a list of a few simple changes that we can incorporate in our daily life, to help us reduce our carbon footprint and do our bit in trying to save our planet!
+Here’s a list of a few simple changes that we can incorporate into our daily life, to help us reduce our carbon footprint and do our bit in trying to save our planet!

 2. Buy A Reusable Coffee Cup